 - What size TV can I afford for $1,000?

 - Can I get an OLED for less than $1,000?

 - Can I use an HDTV or 4K TV with a PC?

 - Do TVs under $1,000 work with Alexa, Google Home, or Siri?

 - What outputs should TVs under $1,000 have?

 Yes, as long as your computer has an HDMI output.
-Adapters can be used if it doesn’t, though they typically omit audio.
+If not, you can try using an adapter, but adapters usually don’t transmit audio.

-Right now, there are no TVs that have Siri built-in.
-Those that support AirPlay 2 and HomeKit, however, can be controlled using Siri on an iOS device, such as an iPad, iPhone, or iPod, as well as a Mac.
+Unfortunately, no current models of TVs have Siri built-in, so you’ll have to try a workaround.
+For example, TVs that support AirPlay 2 and HomeKit let you control them by using Siri on an iOS device, such as an iPad, iPhone, iPod, and Mac.